 Introduction: The 24th United States Decennial Census will take place in 2020.
-Article I, Section II of the Constitution mandates the taking of the Decennial Census as the foundation for the nation's democracy-to apportion among the states a fixed total number of seats in the House of Representatives and votes in the Electoral College.
+Article I, Section II of the U.S. Constitution mandates the taking of the Decennial Census as the foundation for the nation's democracy-to apportion among the states a fixed total number of seats in the House of Representatives and votes in the Electoral College.

-From the First Census forward, Congress has consistently recognized the additional value of Decennial Census in collecting information on the "particular circumstances of the community" so Congress could "accommodate our laws to the real situation of our constituents," as James Madison put it on the floor of the House of Representatives.
-1 As a result, the Decennial Census has served as an important data resource for congressional legislation for nearly 230 years.
+From the First Census forward, Congress has consistently recognized the additional value of Decennial Census in collecting information on the "particular circumstances of the community" so Congress could "accommodate our laws to the real situation of our constituents."
+As a result, the Decennial Census has served as an important data resource for congressional legislation for nearly 230 years.

-As one type of use, Congress relies on data derived from the Decennial Census to determine the fair and equitable geographic distribution of financial assistance.
-To better gauge the importance of the upcoming 2020 Census for this purpose, the Counting for Dollars Project aims to:
+Among various uses, Congress relies on data derived from the Decennial Census to determine the equitable geographic distribution of financial assistance.
+To gauge the importance of the upcoming 2020 Census for this purpose, the Counting for Dollars Project aims to:

-- identify all federal programs that distribute financial assistance on the basis, in whole or part, of data derived from the Decennial Census; and - ascertain the connection between the accuracy of the Decennial Census and the fair, equitable geographic distribution of funds.2
+- identify all federal programs that distribute financial assistance based, in whole or part, on data derived from the Decennial Census; and - ascertain the connection between the accuracy of the Decennial Census and the equitable geographic distribution of funds.2